Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Abstract

 \section{Abstract}

 We present observations of the extremely luminous but ambiguous nuclear transient (ANT) ASASSN-17jz, spanning roughly 1200 days of the object's evolution.
-ASASSN-17jz was discovered by the All-Sky Automated Survey for Supernovae (ASAS-SN) in the galaxy \fullhost{} on UT 2017 July 27.
-The transient peaked at an absolute $B$-band magnitude of $M_{B,{\rm peak}}=-22.81$, corresponding to a bolometric luminosity of $L_{\rm bol,peak}=8.3\times10^{44}$~ergs~s$^{-1}$, and exhibited late-time ultraviolet emission with a total emitted energy of $E_{\rm tot}=(1.36\pm0.08)\times10^{52}$~ergs.
-This late-time light is accompanied by increasing X-ray emission that becomes softer as it brightens.
-ASASSN-17jz exhibited a large number of spectral emission lines most commonly seen in active galactic nuclei (AGNs) with little evidence of evolution, except for the Balmer lines, which became fainter and broader over time.
-We consider various physical scenarios for the origin of the transient, including those involving supernovae (SNe), tidal disruption event (TDEs), AGN outbursts, and ANTs.
+ASASSN-17jz was discovered by the All-Sky Automated Survey for Supernovae (ASAS-SN) in the galaxy \fullhost{} on UT 2017 July 27 \edit1{at a redshift of $z=0.1641$}.
+The transient peaked at an absolute $B$-band magnitude of $M_{B,{\rm peak}}=-22.81$, corresponding to a bolometric luminosity of $L_{\rm bol,peak}=8.3\times10^{44}$~erg~s$^{-1}$, and exhibited late-time ultraviolet emission \edit1{that was still ongoing in our latest observations.} \edit1{Integrating the full light curve gives a total emitted energy of $E_{\rm tot}=(1.36\pm0.08)\times10^{52}$~erg, with $(0.80\pm0.02)\times10^{52}$~erg of this emitted within 200 days of peak light.} This late-time \edit1{ultraviolet emission} is accompanied by increasing X-ray emission that becomes softer as it brightens.
+ASASSN-17jz exhibited a large number of spectral emission lines most commonly seen in active galactic nuclei (AGNs) with little evidence of evolution. \edit1{It also showed transient Balmer features which became fainter and broader over time, and are still being detected $>1000$ days after peak brightness}.
+We consider various physical scenarios for the origin of the transient, including supernovae (SNe), tidal disruption events (TDEs), AGN outbursts, and ANTs.
 We find that the most likely explanation is that ASASSN-17jz was an SN~IIn occurring in or near the disk of an existing AGN, and that the late-time emission is caused by the AGN transitioning to a more active state.

 \keywords{accretion, accretion disks --- galaxies: active --- galaxies: nuclei --- supernovae: general --- supernovae: individual ASASSN-17jz (AT~2017fro)}